MissaouiChedy/MissaouiChedy.github.io/_posts/2017-06-15-elixir-phoenix-so-far-channels.md

 ### Pubsub system

-The `Phoenix.PubSub` module tracks down subscriptions to topics and takes care of forwarding messages from and to channel instances that can be distributed over different BEAM instances.
+The [`Phoenix.PubSub`](https://hexdocs.pm/phoenix/1.1.0/Phoenix.PubSub.html) module tracks down subscriptions to topics and takes care of forwarding messages between channel instances, these instances can be distributed over different BEAM instances and the PubSub system is able to handle that.

 ## Closing thoughts

-After playing around with basic channels on single node, I am looking forward to see what kind of challenges arises when working with multiple nodes.
-I heard about the [Phoenix presence] module that provides solutions for inter-node consistency problems, also looking forward to play with that when need will come to scale to multiple nodes.
+After playing around with basic channels on a erlang single node, I am looking forward to see what kind of challenges arises when working with multiple nodes.

+I heard about the [Phoenix presence](https://hexdocs.pm/phoenix/Phoenix.Presence.html) module that provides solutions for inter-node consistency problems; also looking forward to play with that when the need will come, in my project, to scale to multiple nodes.